-Cash and cash equivalents, term deposits, other receivables and other liabilities: These are short-term financial assets and their carrying amounts approximate fair value because of their short-term nature and the high credit quality of counterparties.
+Cash and cash equivalents, other receivables and other liabilities: these are short-term financial assets and their carrying amounts approximate fair value because of their short-term nature.

 Treasury bonds: These are long term and are carried at amortised cost.
 Fair values of the treasury bonds are different from their amortised costs and are disclosed in the table below.
 Treasury bonds are categorised into Level 2 of the fair value hierarchy.